JayCallahack/Hardware-Information/README.md

 ![Alt text](info.png)
-# Here you will get access to a bunch of information of all types of peripherals.
+# Here you will get access to a bunch of in depth information of peripherals.
 ** **
 ## [Keyboard Information](./Keyboard_Information/)
 ** **